 - Leave healthy ash trees well alone.
 Ash trees are a vital habitat for birds and insects.
 Some ash trees may have a natural resistance and seeds from surviving trees could be used for replanting schemes

-- If you think a tree might be infected by Chalara, look at the videos below and visit the Forestry Commission's website to check their symptom guides.
+- If you think a tree might be infected by Chalara, look at the videos below and visit the Forest Research website to check their symptom guides

 - Check that the tree is an ash rather than a rowan (also known as mountain ash).
 Rowan trees are easily mistaken for ash but are not susceptible to Chalara

-- Mature trees will not currently be removed, as they are valuable to wildlife, take longer to die and can help us learn more about genetic strains that might be resistant to the disease.
+- Mature ash trees will not currently be removed unless they pose a significant safety risk, as they are valuable to wildlife, take longer to die and can help us learn more about genetic strains that might be resistant to the disease

-- Be diligent Practice good plant hygiene and biosecurity in your own gardens and woodlands to prevent accidental spread of plant diseases.
-The Forestry Commission has produced posters that can be put up in woodlands to let people know if Chalara infected trees have been found there.
+- Be diligent - practice good plant hygiene and biosecurity in your own gardens and woodlands to prevent the accidental spread of plant diseases.
+The Forestry Commission has produced posters that can be put up in woodlands to let people know if Chalara-infected trees have been found there